ALS can strike any adult of any age, anywhere in the world.

 • Cazzolli PA, Brooks BR, Nakayama, Y, Lewarski JS, McKim DA, Holt SL, Chatburn RL.
 The Oral Secretion Scale and prognostic factors for survival in subjects with amyotrophic lateral sclerosis.
 Respir Care 2020; 65(8):1063-1076.

-We believe that all ALS patients have the right to accurate, necessary and understandable information on ALS and options for living.
 People should know that ALS ultimately results in progressive respiratory muscle weakness and that breathing failure may be prevented or treated if desired.
 All people with ALS should be given the choice to live, or if they so choose, to refuse or stop life-sustaining treatment and be given the right to comfort care.